tribp/Getting-Started-Docker/docker-examples-blueprints/ssh-alpine/README.md

 ## 1. Intro and why ?

 Normally we don't need ssh in a container because:
-- typically a container runs 1 process = his task it had to perform
+- typically a container runs 1 process = his task it has to perform
 - we  can use  "docker exec -it my_container_name /bin/sh"

 ## 2. VScode remote development with ssh